Sunday, 16 June 2024

 World War II

-Marcus Levin World War II National Registration Identity Card including warden duties.
+Marcus Levin World War II National Registration Identity Card issued in July 1943 including warden duties.
 His height is listed as 5 foot 9 and a half inches, hair colour black and eye colour brown

 Electoral register - extract